jtran071/webscraping/README.md

 ### Patterns and sed

-After using `grep` to output the lines containing the text we want, we now want to delete all the HTML tags in the file.
+After using `grep` to output the lines containing the text we want, we now want to delete all of the HTML tags in the file.
-This can be done with the help of [sed] (http://www.grymoire.com/Unix/Sed.html), a stream editor for modifying text, which also supports regular expressions.
+This can be done with the help of [sed] (http://www.grymoire.com/Unix/Sed.html), a stream editor for modifying text.
 `sed` also supports regular expressions so we can construct a pattern similar to the one used in `grep` to delete the HTML tags.

 In the picture below, we highlighted the information we want with part of the HTML tags enclosing it.